EsriDE/OpenDataBridge/README.md

 * Maven 2.2.10 or higher

 ## Issues ##
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.
+See contact details in the documentation.

 ## Contributing ##
 Anyone and everyone is welcome to contribute.